dpaola2/RubyTalk/README.md

 - multi-user?
 How would that work?
 - welcome message
 - organize the init.rb code into something sensible (like RubyTalk module)
+- how to serialize open files and network connections

+# Ideas for applications / objects

+- jarvis
+- hipchat
+- os x menubar applet (workspaces in smalltalk)
+- hubot
+-

 How To Install
 =============